NEW BEGINNING FOR EASTER

 Similar to how Margarete Schütte-Lihotzky first analyzed the work process in the Frankfurter Küche and developed a functional solution from it – only even deeper in detail.

-And this is exactly where I am starting again now.
+And that’s exactly where I’m starting again now.

 And I know where it can still get better.